heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           date_end: '2021-01-31'
           description: |2-
               Responsibilities included:
-              * Conducted 50 neuropsychological tests, with consequent diagnostic evaluation and supervised report writing.
+              * Implemented, evaluated and supervisedly reported 50 neuropsychological tests.
-              * Summarized diagnostical results for interdisciplinary case conferences, including sorting of about 450 patient files.
+              * Prepared test diagnostic results for interdisciplinary case conferences, including administration of approx. 450 patient files.
-              * Edited stimulus templates for a multinational research project on social cognition in dementia.
+              * Prepared stimuli for a multinational research project on social cognition in people with dementia.
-              * Prepared and analyzed neuropsychological study data from a europewide large-scale multicenter study at four memory centers.
+              * Prepared and analyzed data from a large-scale research project from four EU-wide memory centers.
-              * Assisted in the organization of a symposium, including the coordination of 1400 invitations.
+              * Assisted in symposium preparation, including administration of around 1400 invitations.
-        - title: Teaching assistant
+        - title: Teaching assistant, program coordinator
           company: University Cologne | Department of Psychology
           company_url: 'https://www.hf.uni-koeln.de/2013'
           company_logo:
           location: Cologne
           date_start: '2020-10-01'
-          date_end: '2023-11-30'
+          date_end: '2024-10-11'
           description: |2-
               Responsibilities included:
-              * Facilitated the content-related first semester Bachelor's introductory program in four cohorts, guiding approx. 48 students through a scientific knowledge gain cycle by designing, running, analyzing, and reporting their first small psychological study.
+              * Implemented the content of the first-semester bachelor's introductory program, including close guidance and support of a scientific knowledge acquisition cycle in small groups (70 students in total), including design, implementation, analysis and reporting of an initial empirical-psychological study.
+              * Executively performed interface communication and program coordination between the institute and the student council to interlink the content and social program dates of the first semester introductory program.
+              * Significantly contributed to winning the University Prize in the category Studies and Teaching 2020, e.g. by creating a digital campus tour, supervising and implementing program communication to students, and conducting student evaluation processes to control quality, feasibility and satisfaction with regard to the program.
         - title: Intern
           company: BILDERLEBEN | Psychoanalysis of Art
           company_url: 'https://www.bilderleben.net/en/index.html'